Cycle the Pearl of the Caribbean, experiencing the best bits and discovering a nation forged under unique circumstances

 UK, EU, Canada, Australia, New Zealand or Japan passport holders residing in the UK/Ireland

-Please note, tourist cards supplied by Exodus will not be valid if you are travelling via the USA as you will then be subject to comply with the same regulations as an American citizen.
-You cannot use a green tourist card purchased outside the USA and will have to buy a pink tourist card sold only in the USA.
+Please note, e-visas supplied by Exodus will not be valid if you are travelling via the USA as you will then be subject to comply with the same regulations as an American citizen.
 For this reason, we do not recommend travelling to Cuba via the USA.

 Other passport holders residing in the UK/Ireland

-If you reside in the UK or Ireland but do not hold one of the above passports, please contact your nearest Cuban consulate to check which visa is required – Exodus is unable to provide a tourist card for you.
+If you reside in the UK or Ireland but do not hold one of the above passports, please contact your nearest Cuban consulate to check which visa is required – Exodus is unable to provide an e-visa for you.

 Customers residing outside the UK/Ireland

-If you do not reside in the UK or Ireland, you must contact your nearest Cuban consulate to check which visa is required – Exodus is unable to provide a tourist card for you.
+If you do not reside in the UK or Ireland, you must contact your nearest Cuban consulate to check which visa is required – Exodus is unable to provide an e-visa for you.

 USA passport holders and residents